Exceptional access with an ideal blend of education and service

 Our laboratory has the only level-3 diagnostic containment facility in Nova Scotia, allowing us to work on such select pathogens as tuberculosis and dimorphic fungi.
 We are also the anchor laboratory for the NS Provincial Public Health Network and we provide reference services to other labs in Nova Scotia, Prince Edward Island and New Brunswick.

 While the Medical Microbiology program has only one or two residents, our smaller size gives us the flexibility to offer our residents tremendous firsthand experience in many areas of infectious disease and allows us to take advantage of community-based experiences with our very skilled New Brunswick colleagues.
 We provide many shared learning opportunities with residents from general and anatomic pathology, adult or pediatric infectious diseases, and our close working relationship with our public health partners presents such learning opportunities as a month long public health rotation.

-Our Medical Microbiology Residency Program currently offers two streams, both of which are accredited by the Royal College of Physicians and Surgeons of Canada:
+Our Medical Microbiology Residency Program currently offers a 5-year program which is accredited by the Royal College of Physicians and Surgeons of Canada: